LaMD: Latent Motion Diffusion for Image-Conditional Video Generation: Related Work

 \textbf{Pixel Space Video Generation} employs generative models to generate videos at the pixel level.
-Most of the existing methods focus on modeling the global motion representation from videos, i.e. by approaching a prior normal distribution to enable stochastic generation of videos from randomly sampled motion during inference \cite{babaeizadeh2018stochastic, tulyakov2018mocogan, zhang2020dtvnet, wang2020g3an, 9577375}.
-Some methods incorporate explicit actions into motion representation to support controllable generation \cite{menapace2021playable, blattmann2021understanding}.
-In Addition, DMs are recently used to model video space \cite{ho2022video}.
-However, due to the high computational complexity of video data, these approaches are challenging for high-resolution video generation unless a spatial-temporal super-resolution module is added to generative models \cite{singer2022make, ho2022imagen}.
-Moreover, image compression techniques have shown that in general more than 80\% of the data could be removed without noticeable decrease of perceptual quality \cite{wallace1991jpeg}.
+Most of the existing methods focus on modeling the global motion representation from videos, i.e. by approaching a prior normal distribution to enable stochastic generation of videos from randomly sampled motion during inference \citep{babaeizadeh2018stochastic, tulyakov2018mocogan, zhang2020dtvnet, wang2020g3an, 9577375, saito2020train}.
+Some methods incorporate additional clues on structure or action to support controllable generation \citep{sheng2020high, menapace2021playable, blattmann2021understanding, xu2023conditional}.
+In Addition, DMs are recently used to model video space \citep{ho2022video}.
+However, due to the high computational complexity of video data, these approaches are challenging for high-resolution video generation unless a spatial-temporal super-resolution module is further added to generative models \citep{singer2022make, ho2022imagen}.
+Moreover, image compression techniques have shown that in general more than 80\% of the data could be removed without noticeable decrease of perceptual quality \citep{wallace1991jpeg}.
 But pixel-level generative models spend most of capacity to generate these imperceptible information, resulting in inefficient training.
-As a result, more research is focused on latent space video generation approaches.
+As a result, more recent researches focus on latent space video generation approaches.